PROLOGUS

 “Fine, Frater,” she lied in a shaky voice.
 “Sorry.”

 This time he didn’t even have to sign – his cocked eyebrow said it all.
 She hadn’t fooled him, but he wasn’t the type to keeping pressing if his sister didn’t want his help.
-Valerius Corvinus had enough problems of his own.
+Gaius Valerius Corvinus had enough problems of his own.

 No such luck.
 His sister had eventually tracked him down, begging him to join her on some insane quest.
 They were all each other had left.
 What could he say?

-He shook his head no.
+He shook his head.
+No surprise there.

-“Should we pass by the baths?”
+“Shall we pass by the baths?”

 He rubbed his thumb and index finger together.

 Lead on, he beckoned sarcastically and nestled comfortably back into his cocoon of numbness, willing to follow his sister to the end of the earth – literally – as long as he didn’t have to think.

 That was the closest Irena figured she’d get to a conversation for the rest of the day, and she was right.

-Irena couldn’t stop thinking as the siblings crossed the western bridge and ascended through poorer neighbourhoods on the outskirts of the patinaed capital.
-They paused to purchase light provisions – dried fruit, nuts, cheese, bread, wine, and barley for porridge – then snacked while they walked.
-She pressed on past cauponae and the temptation of a real bed.
-Gradually civilization gave way to fields and forests, where walls couldn’t contain her.
-The ghosts didn’t follow – that she could see at least.
+She, on the other hand, couldn’t stop thinking as the siblings crossed the western bridge and ascended through poorer neighbourhoods on the outskirts of the patinaed capital.
+They paused to purchase light provisions – dried fruit, nuts, cheese, bread, wine, and farro for porridge – then snacked while they walked.
+Irena pressed on past cauponas and the temptation of a real bed.
+Gradually civilization faded to fields and forests, where walls couldn’t contain her.
+The ghosts didn’t follow – that she could see, at least.

 All suns must set, and as the siblings’ first day in Hispania came to a close, they picked out a promising nook in an empty field, rolled out their blankets, and fell straight to tossing and turning.
-Eventually, Irena threw herself from the covers out of frustration, hissing at the unfamiliar discomfort of stiff muscles.
+Eventually, Irena threw herself from the covers in frustration, hissing at the unfamiliar discomfort of stiff muscles.
 Massaging eucalyptus oil into the small of her back, she took a stroll to work out the kinks.

 “Aah!”